Diversity and Inclusion

 - CEDI Center for Equity, Diversity and Inclusion

 - UW Network of Underrepresented Residents and Fellows (UW-NURF).

 - Visiting Scholars Program (VSP) is a funded program designed to give students with a diverse background a chance to experience the training that the University of Washington Department of Medicine has to offer

 AAO-HNS Diversity Endowment URM Away Rotation Grant.
 The American Academy of Otolaryngology – Head and Neck Surgery Diversity and Inclusion Committee would like to introduce medical students from under-represented minorities (URM) to the field of otolaryngology.
 Two grant winners will be selected.
 The winners will select a program from the list of participating programs to apply for an away rotation.
 The grant winners will receive $1000 to use towards travel, housing or food during their away rotation.
 Receipts must be submitted to receive reimbursement, and recipients are required to attend the away rotation.
 Visit website to apply and for more information.
-NOTE: The 2018 deadline has passed (May 14), but UW will be among the participating programs in the 2019 cycle
+NOTE: The 2018 deadline has passed, but UW will be among the participating programs in the 2019 cycle